TWME-TW/ExtendedHorizons/README.md

     # Maximum chunks to cache in memory (1000 = ~40-80MB depending on chunk complexity)
     # Increase for more players in same area, decrease for dispersed players or low RAM
     max-memory-cache-size: 1000

+    # Anti-X-Ray for fake chunks

+    # Enable this feature will affect the speed to load fake chunks
+    # Enable this only if its necessary
+    anti-xray:
+      # Enable anti-xray obfuscation for fake chunks
+      enabled: false
+      # Replace valuable ores with stone/deepslate
+      hide-ores: true
+      # Add fake ores to confuse x-ray users
+      add-fake-ores: true
+      # Density of fake ores (0.0-1.0, higher = more fakes)
+      fake-ore-density: 0.15

   occlusion-culling:
     enabled: true